guomics-lab/MSDT-Converter/Readme.md

 We provide both Docker and Conda set-up guide, user can choose between option A: Docker and option B: Conda below:

 ## Option A: Docker

+This repository provides a self-contained **Docker image** that encapsulates all necessary environments and dependencies for the MassNet-DDA conversion utility.
+By using this image, users can quickly launch the tool without complex setup.

 ### Prerequisites